Burntt/FinRL_Crypto/README.md

 ## Collaborators

-Berend Gort and Xiaoyang-Liu are skilled and experienced Machine Learning Engineers.
+Berend Gort and Xiaoyang-Liu are Machine Learning Engineers.
 Berend recently worked as a research assistant at Columbia University and published the [paper](https://arxiv.org/abs/2209.05559) associated with this code at the AAAI '23, where he developed a solution that reduces overfitting in deep reinforcement learning models in finance by 46% compared to traditional methods.
 Berend is also passionate about meeting new people and is actively involved in the AI4Finance community.

 ## How to use the Framework